semaphoreci/docs/docs/security/repository-to-role-mappings.md

 ---
-Description: This page describes how access to remote repository grants you access to Semaphore projects.
+Description: This page describes how access to a remote repository grants you access to its corresponding Semaphore project.
 ---

 # Repository-to-role mappings

-On Semaphore, each project has to stem from a code base on a remote repository, like GitHub or Bitbucket.
-Semaphore keeps track of all accounts that have access to those remote repositories (collaborators), and if any of them is associated with a Semaphore account, that Semaphore user is given access to the project (if he is a member of the organization which owns it).
+On Semaphore, each project has to stem from a code base in a remote repository, like GitHub or Bitbucket.
+Semaphore keeps track of all accounts that have access to these remote repositories (collaborators), and if any of them are associated with a Semaphore account, those Semaphore users are automatically given access to the associated project (if they are a member of the organization which owns it).

 ## Rules for assigning project roles

-Depending on user's premissions within the remote repository, a different role is assigned to them on the Semaphore project.
+Depending on user's premissions within the remote repository, a different role is assigned to them in the Semaphore project.

 #### GitHub: